CallAndGus/ViRGIS/Documentation/manual/geospatial.md

 For features presenting as polygons, we have chosen the following method

-*   A Polygon is represented by a linear ring as defined in GeoJSON,
+*   A Polygon is represented by a set of linear rings as defined in GeoJSON,
-*   There are no constraints on the Z values of the vertices and no assumptions that the Polygon is planar,
+*   There are no constraints on the Z values of the vertices and no assumptions that the Polygon is actually planar although there is an assumption tha the surface is developable (i.e.  surfaces that can be unfolded into the plane with no distortion),
-*   A simplistic algorithm is used to turn a linear ring into a polyhedral by adding a single additional vertex at the centroid of the  linear ring,
-*   This polyhedral is turned into a triangulated mesh;  note that for a planar polygon, the polygon will at this point still be planar but represented by a triangulated mesh rather than a polygon,
+*   This polygonZ is turned into a triangulated mesh by identifying the plane closest to the set of points made by the verteces of the outer linear ring using a least-square method, projecting all of the linear rings onto that plane and getting the Delaunay Triangulation for the polygon made up of the projected linear rings.
+A mesh is then made from that triangulation and the original 3D verteces in world space coordinates.
+Note that for a planar polygon, the polygon will at this point still be planar but represented by a triangulated mesh rather than a polygon.
+Also note that because of the projection, it is possible for a valid hole in the origingal GIS representation (i.e. the xy plane in real world space) to be invalid in the projected polygon because it is not contained by the outer linear ring.
+In this case, the innner linear ring is ignored.
 *   The polyhedral can now be manipulated by moving any of vertices.
-*   The polyhedral is returned back to the GIS world by returning the linear ring.
+*   The polyhedral is returned back to the GIS world by returning the linear rings.
 This will then be projected into the 2D GIS world automatically, since that world will ignore the z values as coordinates and just use the x and y values.
-*   The polyhedron vertex is stored in the metadata for the polygon so round trip editing capabilities between the GIS World and the VR World are ensured.

 This means that all polygons become internally just a special case of a mesh.